Post-Birth Control Syndrome Is Real, Here's What You Need To Know

-In my practice, women who go off the pill frequently suffer hormonal imbalances, menstrual irregularities, and symptoms like acne and mood swings.
+Many women regulate hormonal imbalances with the pill.
+This often causes the symptoms and issues to return when women come off of the pill.
+In my practice, I see women frequently suffer hormonal imbalances, menstrual irregularities, and symptoms like acne and mood swings because of this.
 If their periods return, they often become painful or heavy.
-We call this problem post-birth control syndrome (PBCS), and it typically occurs within four to six months after discontinuing the pill.
-Among its symptoms include:
+We call this problem post-birth control syndrome, and it typically occurs within four to six months after discontinuing the pill.
+Symptoms may include:

 - Menstrual irregularities including loss of menstruation, heavy menstruation, painful periods, and short cycles (less than 24 days).